Compare ReAct for tightly coupled tool use with Plan-and-Execute for longer workflows with explicit planning and replanning.

 14memory = AttemptMemory()

-15record_evaluated_lesson(memory, passed=False, lesson="Verify delivery distance before closing dispute.")
+15record_evaluated_lesson(memory, passed=False, lesson="Verify current CI before retrying deploy.")

 16record_evaluated_lesson(memory, passed=True, lesson="Ignore: successful trial.")